Cyber-Chic/nasa/POETRY_INDEX.md

 ## 🌌 Launch Pad Testing (Physical Orbital Mission)

 You can turn this physical demonstration into a true orbital mission!
 Put your sealed envelope in the mail and send it directly to Blue Origin's payload facility.
-They will load your postcard rocket into a real space vehicle, fly it across the Kármán Line into zero-gravity, and mail it back to you officially stamped "Flown to Space"!
+They will load your postcard into a real space vehicle, fly it across the Kármán Line into zero-gravity, and mail it back to you officially stamped "Flown to Space"!

 **Club for the Future**
 Postcards - Blue Origin's Club for the Future